 An Introduction to Distributed Computing: The Basics and Benefits

-This article seeks to give you a basic introduction to distributed computing, giving you a sneak peek at its fundamental ideas and the advantages it provides.
+This article seeks to provide a basic introduction to distributed computing, giving readers a sneak peek at its fundamental ideas and advantages.

 What is Distributed Computing?